There’s no need to stagnate over summer…

 Ready to witness the fitness but keen to mix it up?

-From a new Crossfit community to hands-on self-defence classes, here are four new fitness classes to try in Dubai, as well as two fresh running clubs to keep you moving…
+From a new Crossfit community to hands-on self-defence classes, here are four new fitness classes to try in Dubai, as well a cool running club to keep you moving…

 PRAMA BY PAVIGYM

 In a nutshell: A fun, high-intensity circuit in a playground-like studio.